jfrelinger/scipy_proceedings_2012/jacob_frelinger/jacob_frelinger.rst

         FCMdata.gate(g2)
         FCMdata.gate(g3)

-In `fcm`, gating `FCMdata` object does not produce new `FCMdata` objects, but rather each `FCMdata` object maintains a tree of each gated populations.
+In `fcm`, gating an `FCMdata` object does not produce a new `FCMdata` object, but rather each `FCMdata` object maintains a tree of the gated populations.
 Moving between nodes of the tree, accomplished by the `FCMdata.visit()` method, selects which events are retured on array lookup, using `numpy`'s efficient indexing to generate views.
 This allows `FCMdata` objects to contain an entire